A young man sits in a coffee shop on his laptop.

 A credit score is a three-digit number derived from the information in your credit report.
 Lenders use this number to predict your credit behavior.

-Credit scores range from 300 to 850, with higher scores indicating that you're a lower risk to creditors.
+Credit scores range from 300 to 850, with higher scores indicating that you’re a lower risk to creditors.
 Credit scoring companies such as FICO and VantageScore® use mathematical models to calculate your credit score based on the information found in your credit report.
-90% of top lenders use FICO® Credit Scores, including Discover.
-Get your FICO® Credit Score, plus see important details that help make up your score for free1.
-The factors that affect your score can vary slightly between credit scoring companies and credit bureaus, which is why you may have more than one credit score.
+90% of top lenders use FICO® Credit Scores.1 If you are a Discover cardmember, you can get your free Credit Scorecard with your FICO® Credit Score, and more.
+Viewing your Credit Scorecard will never impact your FICO® Score.1 The factors that affect your score can vary slightly between credit scoring companies and credit bureaus, which is why you may have more than one credit score.

-Typically, your credit score is calculated based on a combination of the following factors:
+Typically, your credit score is calculated based on a combination of the following factors based on information from FICO:

-• Payment history.
-Do you pay your bills on time?
-Payment history is the most important factor in determining your credit score.
+• Payment history: Do you pay your bills on time?
+Payment history is a big factor in determining your credit score.

-• New credit.
-How often are you applying for new credit?
-Too many inquiries in a short amount of time can appear as a concern to lenders.
+• New credit: How often are you applying for new credit?
+Too many inquiries in a short amount of time can be a concern to lenders.

 Why is your credit score important?